-- 10.1 See the Attachment A for descriptions and locations of all marks. - 10.2 The use of an autonomous mark will not be grounds for redress.
+- 10.1 See the Attachment A for descriptions and locations of all marks.
+New mark added this year! - 10.2 The use of an autonomous mark will not be grounds for redress.
 Routine movement of autonomous marks will not be grounds for redress.
 This includes minor readjustments and marks returning to station after having been pushed away by a competitor.
-This modifies RRS 62.1(a).
+This modifies RRS 61.4(b)(1).